the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 ...
 ~~~~~~~

-The function takes the `persons` and a `firstName` as argument, iterates over the `persons`, finds the correct `person` by their `firstName`, and returns this person as value from the function.
+The function takes the `persons` and a `firstName` as arguments, iterates over the `persons`, finds the correct `person` by their `firstName`, and returns this person as value from the function.
 Whoever calls this functions receives as returned value the found person (given that the person is included in the array).
 By having this function at place now, we can call this function for any `persons` and `firstName` combination.
 Essentially we made this utility of searching a person by `firstName` from an array of `persons` reusable by creating a function for it.

 Can you see how all of our gathered knowledge comes together in this example and allows us to write such elaborate code?
-Do not worry if you weren't able to come up with this yourself.
-It takes time to know how to construct such things, but with more time passing, and with seeing more exmaples solving specific problems, you should be able to pull these things off yourself eventually.
+Do not worry if you weren't able to come up with the solution yourself.
+It takes time to know how to construct such things, but with more time passing, and with seeing more examples solving specific problems, you should be able to pull these things off yourself eventually.
+But not without the attempt to write these functions yourself!

 Now we have a general purpose function which allows us to find any person by their first name.
 However, what if the next hurdle would be that we do not want to find a person only by their first name, but also by their last name?
 If you have an idea how to solve this problem, go ahead and try it yourself.
 Otherwise continue reading to see the solution.
 For example, we could extend the [function's signature](https://developer.mozilla.org/en-US/docs/Glossary/Signature/Function) with more parameters: